Fibre-reinforced Polymer Composites

-Mechanical properties of fibers used in polymer composites
+Mechanical properties of fibers used to reinforce polymer composites.

-Mechanical properties of some common fibers used in polymer composites are indicated below:
+Mechanical properties of some common fibers used to reinforce polymer composites:

 |AS-4 PAN-Based Carbon||4000||578||245||35.5||1.6||1800||0.065|

 |IM-7 PAN-Based Carbon||4900||710||317||46||1.7||1744||0.063|

 |P120 Pitch-Based Graphite||2250||325||827||120||0.27||2187||0.079|

 - E-glass - A low alkali borosilicate glass with good electrical and mechanical properties and good chemical resistance.
 The most widely used in fibers for reinforcing plastics.